Skip to main content

 Bitlayer offers a dual-level finality model, giving users and applications a choice between speed and Bitcoin-level security.

-• Soft Finality: A transaction achieves soft finality in seconds once its containing block is confirmed by Bitlayer's PoS consensus.
+• Soft Finality: A transaction achieves soft finality in sub-second once the block containing it is confirmed by Bitlayer's PoS consensus.
 This provides a fast and responsive user experience, with security backed by the economic stake of the validator set.

 • Hard Finality: Hard finality is the highest security guarantee, achieved when the L2 state containing the transaction is settled and finalized on the Bitcoin blockchain.
 Due to the optimistic rollup's challenge period, this takes approximately seven days.
 The security for hard finality relies on only a single honest party to challenge fraud, making it nearly equivalent to Bitcoin's own security.